When is the Doctor Who special on TV this Christmas? What's the plot and who are the guest stars?

 What time is the Doctor Who New Year’s special on TV?

 The BBC has now revealed that the New Year’s special will air on BBC1 at 7.00pm on Tuesday 1st January, aka New Year’s Day.
-The hour-long episode will conclude at 8.00pm.
+The hour-long episode will conclude at 8.00pm, and is reportedly named Resolution.

 While that timeslot is fairly average for the most recent series of the sci-fi drama (episodes tended to start between 6.25 and 7.05pm) it’s a bit later than the old Doctor Who Christmas specials tended to air – last year’s special, Twice Upon a Time, aired at 5.30pm on Christmas day.